REV·WIRE

 Dollars finance can defend

-Revenue that would have leaked recovered through aging-quote alerts, channel-burn cuts, and follow-up discipline tracked as a measurable line item.
+Revenue that would have leaked, recovered through aging quote alerts, channel-burn cuts, and follow-up discipline.
+Tracked as a measurable line item.
 For the first time, finance can put a dollar number on operational discipline.
 The CFO conversation stops being defensive about variance and starts being offensive about recovery.

 Continuous · attributable